paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

 ```
 You may need to change the path to your local paceval.
 GitHub.

-Please wait for the deployment to complete:
+Please wait for the deployment to complete (this can take up to 10 minutes):
 ```shell
 kubectl get deployment operator-controller-manager -n operator-system
 NAME                          READY   UP-TO-DATE   AVAILABLE   AGE